Best daily deals

 Sound quality, app equalization, and features are more comprehensive on the Sony WH-1000XM5 — especially as far as spatial audio, in-app EQ, and control customization.
 Things that might make you choose Bose over Sony are mainly limited to aesthetics, price, and experience.

-How does the Bose QuietComfort Headphones compare to the Beats Studio Pro?
+How do the Bose QuietComfort Headphones compare to the Beats Studio Pro?

 Like the Bose QuietComfort Headphones, the Beats Studio Pro are also available for $349, but we don’t believe either one is better on all counts.
 For example, where the Bose QuietComfort Headphones are very comfortable, the Beats Studio Pro is not.
 Despite the Beats Studio Pro’s USB-C audio connectivity (and Bose’s lack of the feature), difficulty with fit and a preference by most people toward wireless listening mean that this is essentially an academic advantage.
 Neither of these headphones are topping anyone’s list for “best headphones” anytime soon, but it’s worth noting that, as direct competitors, both of these models fall flat.